CHILDHOOD APRAXIA OF SPEECH: Practical Treatment Strategies for More Intelligible Speech

 - Discover a multitude of practical intervention techniques to use with students with Childhood Apraxia of Speech (CAS) in the classroom, through teletherapy, and in their everyday environment

 - Increase intelligibility for effective communication for students with CAS through innovative and highly-effective strategies from birth to grade 6

 - Participate in review of case studies for making differential diagnosis

-- Receive an extensive digital Childhood Apraxia of Speech resource handbook full of techniques, ideas and strategies that you can use immediately
+- Receive an extensive Childhood Apraxia of Speech resource handbook full of techniques, ideas and strategies that you can use immediately

 Practical Ideas and Strategies

 Childhood Apraxia of Speech (CAS) is a complex speech disorder that requires assessment and therapy techniques specific to this neurological speech disorder.
 By knowing what to assess and specific procedures for treatment, your students will produce more intelligible speech quicker.